menu

 Another notable thing is that Point Pleasant Beach is a major vacation destination.
 Much of the borough’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Point Pleasant Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Point Pleasant Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Point Pleasant Beach is English.
 Other important languages spoken here include Spanish and Italian.